-Staying warm during the winter months can help prevent colds, flu and even serious conditions like heart disease and hypothermia.
+Staying warm during the winter months can help prevent colds, flu and even serious conditions like heart disease and failure and hypothermia.
 Anyone can be at risk from the cold so preparation is key.
-As the frosty season tightens its grip and the clocks go back, we share our top tips to help you keep warm this winter:
+As the frosty season tightens its grip and the clocks go back, we share our top tips to help you keep warm this winter.

 - Layer Up

 Layering is a great way to keep warm as the heated air becomes trapped between the layers close to your body.
 It’s better to wear a few thin layers than one thick one.
 For example, a t-shirt underneath a jumper.
 Combining more layers means more heat is trapped.
 You could also try thermal clothing like vests, leggings or tights for added warmth.